 The U.S. Tax Code (under Section 877A) imposes an “exit tax” on U.S. citizens who renounce their citizenship.
 Under the exit tax rules, a U.S. citizen is deemed to have sold all of his assets on the day they renounce their citizenship (“mark-to-market tax”).
-The deemed gain is taxed in the U.S. as capital gains (current maximum rate = 20%).
+The deemed gain is taxed in the U.S. as capital gains (the current maximum rate is 20%).
 The IRS will allow the tax bill to be deferred until the underlying property is sold; however, this results in the imposition of interest and the waiver of any rights under an international tax treaty with respect to the deemed income.

 The exit tax under Section 877A, only applies if:

 - the individual has a net worth of $2,000,000 or more

 - the average annual net income tax of the individual for the period of five taxable years ending before the date of the loss of United States citizenship is greater than a specified amount that is adjusted for inflation ($171,000 for 2020).